 A major focus of PAPEI is to provide high quality educational opportunities to its membership.
 Our Education Sessions typically take the form of morbidity and mortality (M&M) events, conferences, certification programs such as Pediatric Advanced Life Support (PALS) or Neonatal Resuscitation Program (NRP), or multidisciplinary training programs.
-All of our education sessions provide Continuing Education Credits (CEU) to meet requirements for licensing with Health PEI.
+All of our education sessions provide Continuing Education Credits (CEU) to meet requirements for licensing with the Dept. of Health.

 Another role of PAPEI is to represent PEI paramedics in a variety of fronts.
 The way we present ourselves creates an impression of paramedics as a whole, but keeping in touch with our stakeholders so that we can allign with their values is even more important.
 This imperative has been subdivided into Internal and External Communications.
 Responsibilities of this committees includes public relations initiatives, hosting events like our Paramedic Symposium, managing social media feeds and our website, or attending to the needs of members.